wbing-xu/usa-cemetery-data/README.md

 pip install -r requirements.txt
 ```

 2. Run the crawler (internet access required).
-During the run you will see progress printed for each state and cemetery:
+During the run you will see timestamped progress printed for each state and cemetery, plus a summary when the crawl completes:

 ```bash
 # Full crawl (slow):